Polyphony (Weiner): Historical information

 When the Fine Arts- Music building was completed in 1962 on the University of Wisconsin–Milwaukee campus, sculptor Egon Weiner spent the summer session there as artist-in-residence.
 Arrangements were made with the university to place a piece of his work on the campus.
 Throughout the summer of 1963, Weiner sculpted Polyphony in plaster-of-paris, and then cast the sculpture in bronze.
 During the work’s dedication ceremonies, Weiner stated that the sculpture represents “the rhythm of music and its inner structure.”

 Location history

 Originally the sculpture was placed at the west entrance to the music building, but years later the sculpture was moved due to the growing number of students on campus.
 The Fine Arts-Music building needed additions for the art department and an auditorium therefore Polyphony was moved into storage.
-After the construction was finished Polyphony was moved to its current location on a grassy knoll at the corner of East Kenwood Boulevard and North Maryland Avenue, next to the Student Union.
+After the construction was finished Polyphony was moved to a grassy knoll at the corner of East Kenwood Boulevard and North Maryland Avenue, next to the Student Union; before returning to the Arts Center Complex in 2023.
+The sculpture is currently located adjacent to the Arts Centre Lecture Hall.